Inklingo

 broma

-Use 'broma' for a prank, a practical joke, or something done or said in jest that might cause minor annoyance.
+Use 'broma' for a prank, a practical joke, or something said or done playfully that might be misunderstood as serious.

 A colorful storybook illustration showing two cartoon characters, one covering their mouth trying not to laugh, and the other character smiling widely after having played a playful trick.